MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage.md

 > [!NOTE]
 >
-> - Users of an environment with a Dataverse security role that provides them **Read** access to all the records of the **Process** Dataverse table are co-owners of all desktop flows created in this environment and can't be removed.
-> - When a user isn't part of an environment anymore, you can continue to see it as a deactivated user.
+> > - When a user isn't part of an environment anymore, you can continue to see it as a deactivated user.
 You'll be notified in the **Manage access** section of the desktop flow if this flow is shared with deactivated users.
 In this situation, remove access to them.

 ## Learn more